Edgar Degas Foundation

 We invite your inquiries regarding membership in the Edgar Degas Foundation.
 Membership levels include categories for students, individuals, families, business, patrons and corporations.
 Every member receives a copy of the video, Degas in New Orleans: A Creole Sojourn, and a tour of the House.
 Depending on the level of membership, the Foundation also offers discounts on accommodations and event space.

-The Edgar Degas Foundation's educational mission is to restore the Home & preserve the legacy of Edgar Degas for New Orleans and the World.
+The Edgar Degas Foundation's educational mission is to restore the Home and preserve the legacy of Edgar Degas for New Orleans and the World.

 The Edgar Degas Foundation is a non-profit 501 (c) (3) organization.